Image of festival with 3 palanquins "flying" into water in Thai Binh

 The highlight of this festival is the procession of palanquins on water, including 3 palanquins: Song Loan, Long Dinh and Kieu Le on the morning of January 9.

 Previously, local people had come to Phuong Vu Pagoda to visit and worship.
-The organizers said that this is the second consecutive year the festival has been held after being suspended due to Covid-19.
+The organizers said that this is the second consecutive year the festival has been held after being stopped due to Covid-19.

 24 strong young men were chosen to carry the palanquin.
 Before that, they had to perform a ceremony to ask for the yin and yang altar on January 6.